Help us make sexual & reproductive health care more accessible.

 - How long will I be in the hospital?
 Can this procedure be performed on an outpatient basis?
 What type of surgery will be needed?
 [See below for more information about surgical options]

 - How much will the operation and the follow-up care cost?
-Will these be covered by my insurance?
-Will the care of any medical complications resulting from this operation be covered by my insurance?
+Will my insurance cover these?
+Will my insurance cover the care of any medical complications resulting from this operation?

 - When can I expect to be fully recovered from the surgery?